Who can use channels

 .
 Once created, we will create new themes and classify any existing and new data points into these.

 You're always in control of your data.
-Once themes have been generated, you can merge any that are overlapping, split any that need to be more granular, or even create your own if you think something was missed!
+Once themes have been generated, you can merge any that are overlapping, edit to refine the title, or create your own if something was missed!

 To merge themes, simply select multiple themes and press Merge